Geometric phases in astigmatic optical modes of arbitrary order: Concluding remarks

 \section{Concluding remarks}

 We have explored the parameter space that is associated with the choice of a complete and orthonormal set of paraxial optical modes in the transverse plane.
-Modes are defined as solutions of the paraxial wave equation (\ref{6pwe}) that are fully characterized by a set of mode parameters whose variation through a paraxial optical set-up is described by the $4\times 4$ ray matrix $M(z)$, which describes the transformation of ray $r=(\rho,\theta)^{\mathrm{T}}$ from the $z=0$ input plane of the set-up to the transverse plane $z$.
+Modes are defined as solutions of the paraxial wave equation (\ref{6pwe}) that are fully characterized by a set of mode parameters whose variation through a paraxial optical set-up is described by the $4\times 4$ ray matrix $M(z)$, which describes the transformation of a ray $r=(\rho,\theta)^{\mathrm{T}}$ from the $z=0$ input plane of the set-up to the transverse plane $z$.
 Complete sets of transverse modes can be obtained from two pairs of bosonic ladder operators.
 The ladder operators are fully specified by two complex ray vectors $\mu_{p}$ with $p=1,2$, which characterize the mode parameters.
 Their variation through an optical set-up, and, thereby, the variation of the ladder operators, can conveniently be expressed in terms of $M(z)$.
-We have argued that there is a one-to-one correspondence between the algebraic properties of the ladder operators and the defining properties of a physical ray matrix $\in Sp(4,\mathbb{R})$, i.e. that it is real and obeys the identity (\ref{6mgm}).
+We have argued that there is a one-to-one correspondence between the algebraic properties of the ladder operators and the defining properties of a physical ray matrix $\in Sp(4,\mathbb{R})$, i.e., that it is real and obeys the identity (\ref{6mgm}).
 It follows that all sets of modes can be expressed in terms of two pairs of ladder operators and, moreover, that the freedom in choosing a set of modes is equivalent to the choice of an arbitrary ray matrix $M_{0}\in Sp(4,\mathbb{R})$.
 Since $Sp(4,\mathbb{R})$ is a ten-parameter Lie group, the number of free parameters associated with this choice is equal to ten.
-A possible physical characterization of these degrees of freedom involves a symmetric $2\times 2$ matrix $\mathsf{S}$, which characterizes the astigmatism of the phase and and intensity patterns of the fundamental mode, and a spinor $\eta$, which specifies the nature and orientation of the higher-order modes.
-The matrix $\mathsf{S}$ is fully specified by six parameters while characterization of a $\eta$ requires two independent parameters, which can be mapped on a Poincar\'e sphere.
+A possible physical characterization of these degrees of freedom involves a symmetric $2\times 2$ matrix $\mathsf{S}$, which characterizes the astigmatism of the phase and intensity patterns of the fundamental mode, and a spinor $\eta$, which specifies the nature and orientation of the higher-order modes.
+The matrix $\mathsf{S}$ is fully specified by six parameters while characterization of $\eta$ requires two independent parameters, which can be mapped on a Poincar\'e sphere.
 The remaining two degrees of freedom are overall phases of the ladder operators.
 They do not modify the physical properties of the modes in a given transverse plane $z$.
 Their variation through an optical set-up, however, gives rise to a generalized Gouy phase shift of the modes, which can be measured interferometrically.
-We have shown that both contributions to the variation of the overall phases through an optical set-up, as described by equation (\ref{6dyngeomphase}), are geometric in that they are fully determined by the trajectory $\vec{\mathcal{R}}(z)$ and do not depend on the velocity $\partial\vec{\mathcal{R}}/\partial z$.
+We have shown that both contributions to the variation of the overall phases through an optical set-up, as described by equation (\ref{6dyngeomphase}), are geometric in that they are fully determined by the trajectory $\vec{\mathcal{R}}(\zeta)$ and do not depend on the velocity $\partial\vec{\mathcal{R}}/\partial \zeta$.
 However, only the second contribution in equation (\ref{6dyngeomphase}) relates to the geometry of the parameter space.
-In the specific case of a closed trajectory on the Hermite-Laguerre for non-astigmatic optical modes, the phase shifts of the two raising operators are equal but opposite.
-In full analogy with the Pancharatnam phase, they are equal to half the enclosed surface on the sphere.